 3. SEM – Search Engine Marketing

-Digital marketers love SEM because it’s easy to create targeted search ads based on keywords and the searcher’s location.
+Digital marketers love SEM because it’s easy to create targeted search results ads based on keywords and the searcher’s location.
 This means you can narrow your ads down to a specific demographic or area.
 You can even take it a step further and target competitor keywords, making it possible for you to “steal” some website traffic from a competing business.

 4. SMM – Social Media Marketing

 Social media marketing (SMM), as the name implies, is all about using the power of content on social media platforms to market your business.
-Social media networks have dominated the digital space over the last decade, attracting millions or even billions of users across the globe.
+Social media networks have dominated the digital media over the last decade, attracting millions or even billions of users across the globe.
 This makes them a valuable source of traffic.

 Just check out how many people there are on the three most popular social media platforms: